 You might like: Best Bluetooth speakers under $100

 Anyone who intends to use a speaker outside should seek out a product with an IP rating.
 Even if it’s not actively raining, moisture buildup can corrode the electrical components of your favorite speaker.
-Some IP-rated devices also offer dust resistance, which is important for the campfire or backyard gathering.
+Some IP-rated devices also offer dust resistance, which is important for campfires or backyard gatherings.

 Other features you want to look out for include the ability to sync multiple speakers together.
 This is more important for small speakers, as it increases both the potential loudness and sound dispersion.
-If you keep something like the JBL PartyBox 300 around, you don’t have to worry about volume levels as this vertical monster gets plenty loud.
-You could even go all out with the SOUNDBOKS (Gen. 3), a compact PA system that you can use to connect a microphone for karaoke, should you feel the urge.
+If you keep something like the JBL PartyBox Stage 320 around, you don’t have to worry about volume levels, as this vertical monster gets plenty loud.
+You could even go all out on the party vibes with the Soundcore Rave 3s, which come with two wireless microphones and an AI vocal removal feature that strips the vocals from your favorite tunes for the ultimate karaoke experience.

-Those who prefer smaller gatherings and want the music to remain in the background should consider something like the UE HYPERBOOM or the solar-powered Monster Solara.
+Those who prefer smaller gatherings and want the music to remain in the background should consider something like the UE HYPERBOOM or the Sony ULT Field 5.
 You can carry either of these speakers from one part of the house to another with little issue, though they’re still pretty clunky relative to your daily Bluetooth speaker options.

 Don’t have any special uses?
 Get a jack-of-all-trades Bluetooth speaker